Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

 2) Maintain a Healthy Weight

-When you carry too much weight, your body has to work harder and expend more energy to perform tasks.
+When you carry too much weight, the body has to work harder and expend more energy to perform tasks.
+Being overweight can also make it more difficult to be motivated to participate in physical activities, as it requires more effort.

 By staying within a healthy weight range, you can reduce strain on the body and delay fatigue.